 It’s simple to buy and connect a Sonos ARC soundbar to your smart TV, but you’ll need at least an HDMI ARC port on your TV to get the most out of it.
 When you connect your Sonos ARC to your smart TV via HDMI ARC, you can also integrate it with your smart home if you have one.

-With that in mind, here are four intelligent TVs worth considering that support Sonos ARC.
+With that in mind, here are six intelligent TVs worth considering that support Sonos ARC.
 Today, Sonos (Nasdaq: SONO) unveiled Sonos Arc, a premium smart soundbar that offers immersive, cinema-quality sound to homes worldwide.

 With software-driven audio that immerses listeners in dramatic detail, crystal clear conversation, and tremendous bass, Arc expands on Sonos’ industry-leading advancements in the home theatre.